m4ttsch/omscs-notes-notes/information-security/firewalls.md

 Rules three and four are required to permit SMTP traffic to flow between an internal host and an external provider.
 Rule three allows outbound SMTP traffic from an internal client.
 Rule four allows inbound traffic over higher-numbered ports.
 In other words, the third rule allows the internal client to make an SMTP request, and the fourth rule allows the external server to respond.

-The final rule is an explicit statement of the default policy, which is to deny packets that don’t match any of the previous rules.
+The final rule is an explicit statement of the default policy, which is to deny packets that don't match any of the previous rules.

 ## Modifying the Rules on Source Ports
 There are several problems with the ruleset shown above.
 For example, rule four allows inbound traffic to any destination port above 1023, whereas the original intent is to only allow inbound traffic that is part of an established SMTP connection.
 We can make our forwarding rules less permissive by looking at the source port in addition to the destination port.